cobianzo/simple-blocks-plugin-wp-env-phpunit/README.md

 **VSCode Userful Extensions**

--   EditorConfig for VSCode
+-   EditorConfig for VSCode (applies rules in .editorconfig)
--   Prettier
+-   Prettier (applies to css and js, and even json, md etc files)
 -   PHP Sniffer & Beautifier
--   phpcbf
+-   phpcbf (see below for terminal instructions for php cs and fix)
--   Stylelint
+-   Stylelint ()
+-   Eslint (help while writing, complemented by `npm run lint:js .`)

 **Linting**